 Bank of America Access to Capital Directory for Women Entrepreneurs

-You need capital for your business to grow and prosper.
-And in the last few years, a variety of new sources of funding have sprung up—many of which are specifically targeted to women.
 Below are tips on how to use the Bank of America Access to Capital Directory, and the types of funding you’ll find in the Directory.
-This Directory is one of two currently available: Bank of America Access to Capital Directory for Women Entrepreneurs and Bank of America Access to Capital Directory for Black Entrepreneurs.
-Additional directories will be added over time.
+This Directory is part of the Bank of America Access to Capital Directory for Entrepreneurs, and is focused on U.S.-based sources of capital.

 How to use this Directory